FOREX-Dollar set for sparkling week as hike expectations surge

 By Tom Westbrook

-SINGAPORE, Jan 28 (Reuters) - The dollar was headed for its best week in seven months on Friday after breaking through key levels against the euro as traders priced in a year of aggressive U.S. interest rate hikes.
+SINGAPORE, Jan 28 (Reuters) - The dollar was headed for its best week in seven months on Friday, driven higher by a flight from risky assets and markets pricing a year ahead of aggressive hikes in U.S. interest rates.

 Federal Reserve chair Jerome Powell unleashed bets on five or more hikes this year after he left the door open on Wednesday to raising rates faster than in previous cycles.